 An increasing portion of our international sales has and may in the future come from China.
 We are in the process of establishing an assembly facility in China for our stock-preparation equipment and related aftermarket parts.
-An increase in revenues, as well as operation of an assembly facility in China, will expose us to increased risk in the event of changes in the policies of the Chinese government, political unrest, unstable economic conditions, or other developments in China or in U.S.-China relations that are adverse to trade, including enactment of protectionist legislation or trade restrictions.
-In addition, orders from customers in China, particularly for large systems that have been tailored to a customer's specific requirements, involve increased risk of cancellation prior to shipment due to payment terms that are applicable to doing business in China.
-The timing of these orders is often difficult to predict.
+An increase in revenues in China, as well as the operation of an assembly facility there, will expose us to increased risk in the event of changes in the policies of the Chinese government, political unrest, unstable economic conditions, or other developments in China or in U.S.-China relations that are adverse to trade, including enactment of protectionist legislation or trade restrictions.
+Orders from customers in China, particularly for large systems that have been tailored to a customer's specific requirements, involve increased risk of cancellation prior to shipment due to payment terms that are applicable to doing business in China.
+In addition, the timing of these orders is often difficult to predict.